kildom/wasmbzip2/README.md

 Gets `Uint8Array` that is located at the internal input buffer.
 Providing it to `compress()` or `decompress()` method avoids unnecessary copying of the memory.
 This method will return the same array if called more than once without `compress()` or `decompress()` call.
 If the internal input buffer is full, zero-length array is returned.
 The returned array is valid until the next operation on the libbzip2 library instance.

-**`readOutput()`**

-Reads `Uint8Array` from the internal output buffer.
-The returned array is located directly at the buffer, so no unnecessary memory copying is done by this method.
-The returned data is removed from the internal buffer.
-If the buffer is empty, `null` is returned.
-The returned array is valid until the next operation on the libbzip2 library instance.

 **`reset()`**

 Resets the state of the object allowing compression or decompression of an another stream.

 **`dispose()`**